Introduction to the Computing Landscape

 the contents of your entire fridge when going through the installation process.

 As such the guide will mainly use Rust and the GPU API wgpu.
-The guide will in all cases that do
+I will in all cases that do

 not require graphics output only concern itself with pure computation through wgpu, which makes setup quite